MinseokKim0813/genre_predictor/README.md

 python Training/evaluate_model.py
 ```

-This script will run the evaluation metrics discussed in the "Model Architecture" section, calculating Accuracy, Precision, Recall, and F1 Scores across the test set.
+This script will run the evaluation metrics discussed in the "Performance of the Model" section, calculating Accuracy, Precision, Recall, and F1 Scores across the test set.

 ### Predicting Genres for New Images